Which Premier League teams can qualify for Europe?

 Last updated on .From the section European Football

+A few weeks ago the Champions League race looked done but seven wins in a row have put Liverpool back into contention.

-The Premier League top four appears to be almost complete, with Manchester City and Arsenal assured of a finish in the Champions League places and Newcastle and Manchester United close to joining them.
+Manchester City and Arsenal are already assured of a finish in the top four and Newcastle and Manchester United are most likely to join them.

-Liverpool boosted their own chances while dealing a blow to Tottenham's with Sunday's victory against Spurs lifting them into fifth place.
+However, Liverpool are now just one point behind - although they have played a game more than the Magpies and Red Devils.

+"I don't think it [a Champions League spot] is likely but if they slip, we have to be there," said manager Jurgen Klopp.
+"Will they slip?
+I don't know.
+Will we win both games?
+I don't know."

-The sides that finish in the top seven will secure some form of European football next season and BBC Sport takes a look at how things are shaping up.
+The sides that finish in the top seven will secure some form of European football next season - BBC Sport takes a look at how things are shaping up.

 Who can finish in the Champions League places?

-Manchester City, who could win the Champions League this season, and Arsenal, with their current totals of 76 and 75 points respectively, are out of Liverpool's reach.
+Manchester City, who could win the Champions League this season, and Arsenal, with their current totals of 85 and 81 points respectively, will finish as the top two.

-But Jurgen Klopp's side could still sneak into the top four at the expense of one of Newcastle or Manchester United.

-That would require the fairly improbable scenario of Liverpool winning all their remaining games and Newcastle failing to pick up six points in their remaining five fixtures or United being unable to get eight more points from six games.
+City will win the league if they beat Chelsea on Sunday (16:00 BST).

+Newcastle and Manchester United occupy third and fourth place respectively, only separated by goal difference, on 66 points.

 What about the Europa League?

-The team that finishes fifth in the Premier League will be guaranteed a place in the Europa League.
+The teams that finish fifth and sixth in the Premier League are guaranteed a place in the Europa League (because FA Cup finalists Manchester City and Manchester United will finish in the top six).

+Liverpool currently occupy fifth position - although their sights are higher now.

+They are seven points clear of sixth-placed Brighton, who have two games in hand, with Tottenham and Aston Villa just one point behind Albion.

 What about the Europa Conference League?